-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Support Regulatory Forbearance June 25 • • • [The Bank of England] Pledged to work with the government on increasing equity investment in companies to help them recover from the coronavirus pandemic. • July 8 • Announced GBP 30 billion of fresh measures to encourage companies to retain their employees into 2021 and extend jobs to youth as the furlough program eases out.
-The package also included specific measures to support the hospitality sector. • • September 24 • Announced a six-month job support program (starting November 1, 2020 when the existing job retention scheme expires) to subsidize the wages of part-time workers; extended loans for firms hit by curbs; and cut VAT for hospitality and tourism by 15 percent. • • September 29 • Announced a package of measures to support vocational education and retraining of employees. • • October 1 • [Exit policy] Reached target (GBP 20 billion) for corporate bond purchase program and will not purchase any more until further notice. • • • October 9 • • Expanded Jobs Support Scheme and will cover two thirds of the wages of staff in businesses that are forced to shut under local lockdown restrictions. • • October 22 • Increased support for businesses to prevent job losses.
-Government contributions to wages are increased and the hours employees must work to qualify for pay support are reduced. • • October 31 • • • • • • • •
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Support Regulatory Forbearance June 25 • • • [The Bank of England] Pledged to work with the government on increasing equity investment in companies to help them recover from the COVID-19 pandemic. • July 8 • Announced GBP 30 billion of fresh measures to encourage companies to retain their employees into 2021 and extend jobs to youth as the furlough program eases out.
+The package also included specific measures to support the hospitality sector. • • September 24 • Announced a six-month job support program (starting November 1, 2020 when the existing job retention scheme expires) to subsidize the wages of part-time workers; extended loans for firms hit by curbs; and cut VAT for hospitality and tourism by 15 percent. • • September 29 • Announced a package of measures to support vocational education and retraining of employees. • • October 1 • [Exit policy] Reached target (GBP 20 billion) for corporate bond purchase program and will not buy further until further notice. • • • October 9 • • Expanded Jobs Support Scheme and will cover two thirds of the wages of staff in businesses that are forced to shut under local lockdown restrictions. • • October 22 • Increased support for businesses to prevent job losses.
+Government contributions to wages are increased and the hours employees must work to qualify for pay support are reduced. • • October 31 • • • • November 5 Increased government bond-purchase target by GBP 150 billion to GBP 875 billion. • Extended wage support for 80 percent of wages to employees until end- March 2021 and increased the upfront guarantee of funding for the devolved administrations to support workers and businesses in Scotland, Wales and Northern Ireland. • • November 25 • Announced a non-health public sector workers pay freeze, while allowing increases to healthcare staff wages, in order to reduce fiscal burden. • • December 7 • Extended the current assessment of systemic-risk buffer rates for banks by one year, to December 2022. • • • December 17 • Extended job support program by a month until April 2021.
+The plan pays 80 percent of furloughed worker's wages.
+Extended the duration of its loan programs until March 2021, from January 2021 previously. • • • • • •

 Containment

 •

 •

 •

 •

+•

+•

+•

+Ordered a second state the time

-Ordered a one-month stay-at-home policy for all of England starting November 5, 2020, with waivers for schools, universities and essential stores.
+Ordered a one-month stay-at-home policy for all of England starting Neverther 5

+for all of England starting November 5,

+2020, with waivers for schools, universities

+and essential stores.

+•

+-

+•

+•

+•

+•

 •